thedann3r/erless/legal_docs/patient_consent_statement.md

 **Important:** Biometric data receives special legal protection and is encrypted using advanced security measures.

 ### 2.3 Insurance and Billing Information
-- **NHIF membership details:** Your scheme information and coverage details
+- **SHA membership details:** Your scheme information and coverage details
 - **Private insurance:** Policy numbers, coverage limits, and benefit information
 - **Billing records:** Costs of care, payments made, and outstanding balances
 - **Claims history:** Previous insurance claims and their outcomes